microsoft/InventorySample/docs/chapters/windows-10-binding.md

     Model="{x:Bind ViewModel.SelectedCustomer, Mode=OneWay}" />
 ```

-We could declare *Dependency Properties* even more complex, for instance, we can have a callback mechanism when the value of the property changed:
+We could declare *Dependency Properties* even more complex, for instance, we can have a callback mechanism when the value of the property changes:

 ```c#
 public bool IsEditMode